amandeepmittal/amanhimself.dev/content/posts/top-nodejs-libraries-and-tools-for-machine-learning.md

 It is similar to Tensorflow.js in many ways.
 One of the similarities is that Keras has support for high-level APIs that take care of abstraction provided by backend frameworks.
 Using Keras, models can be trained in any backend and you can even hook Tensorflow for that.

-Offical KerasJS library offers many use cases in different domains such as:
+Official KerasJS library offers many use cases in different domains such as:

 - Basic Convnet for MNIST
 - Convolutional Variational Autoencoder, trained on MNIST